 On July 22, 2019, Equifax agreed to pay at least $1.38 billion to resolve consumer claims arising from the 2017 Equifax data breach that compromised the personal information of nearly 150 million Americans.

 On July 11, 2019, Premera Blue Cross agreed to pay $5.4 million to the Washington State Attorney General’s Office and $4.6 million to 29 states that joined Attorney General Bob Ferguson’s litigation .

-A judge in the U.S. District Court for the Western District of Wisconsin awarded Ultratec, Inc. $5.4 million in damages in a patent infringement case against defendants Sorenson Communications, Inc. and CaptionCall, LLC.
+A judge in the U.S. District Court for the Southern District of Texas awarded educational publishing company DynaStudy, Inc. $9.2 million in a copyright infringement case against the Houston Independent School District.

 A judge in the U.S. Court of Appeals for the Third Circuit affirmed an arbitration award of $200,000 in “disgorgement-of-salary” damages and $1,173,318 in “head start” damages to IT solutions provider Sabre GLBL, Inc.